 Further, this ultrareliable low-latency connectivity can save organizations money, as it enables remote communication, so organizations wouldn't pay as much to fly employees to job fairs or conferences, Notwell said.
 Communication could be instantaneous with 5G -- even without a person's physical presence.
 This connectivity can also enhance facial recognition and video surveillance capabilities.

-IoT capabilities.
-The three different types of 5G can enable massive machine type communication, which is the ability for machines to communicate with one another without human intervention -- like IoT.
+The three different types of 5G can enable massive machine-type communication, which is the ability for machines to communicate with one another without human intervention, like IoT.
 In particular, 5G enables narrowband IoT, a low-power IoT technology that can benefit and support a large amount of IoT devices.

 Narrowband IoT also enhances mobile device battery life, so an IoT sensor battery could last up to 10 years, Notwell said.
 Also, if an organization has disparate systems for all its connected devices, 5G could shrink those to one network.
 Each type of 5G aims to quickly and reliably support all connected devices on a single 5G network with these new capabilities.

-Enhanced mobile broadband.
 This capability is exactly how it sounds: Enhanced mobile broadband improves standard mobile broadband operations.
-Enhanced mobile broadband can also cut an organization's costs, as it enables organizations to "cut the cord," Notwell said, literally and figuratively.
+Enhanced mobile broadband can also cut an organization's costs on its wired connectivity.

 "You'll see this dramatic change in wide area networking -- the wired world -- into one that's wireless because it gives the freedom of place and freedom of time," Notwell said. "[A big] problem retailers have is getting the wiring install and store opening date to align.
 Well, wireless is there already, so I can just turn it on."